This article covers everything you need to know about Higher Logic Vanilla's (Vanilla) cancellation policy.

-We typically need two working days’ notice to provide your uploaded files.
-For sites with exceptional amounts of files (in excess of 100GB) we may require a week’s notice.
+We typically need a notice of two business days to provide your uploaded files.
+For sites with exceptional amounts of files (in excess of 100GB), we may require a week’s notice.

 Please only request this once.
 We generally cannot coordinate a “final backup” of these files for a specific time (downloading from a CDN is very slow) unless it’s very small.

 If you plan to continue using Vanilla on your own, there’s both good and bad news.

 - The good news is that we don’t maintain a private fork of Vanilla.
 Therefore, your data will mostly work as-is without further data conversions.